 Take for example, Netflix after starting out with barely 300,000 subscribers in Africa in 2016, grew to over 2 million subscribers in 2021 and is still expected to more than double its subscriber base to 5.84 million in 2026.

-Similar growth patterns is also projected for most other subscription based video streaming platforms operating in the continent, like Showmax, Amazon Prime etc.
+Similar growth patterns was also projected for most other subscription based video streaming platforms operating in the continent, like Showmax, Amazon Prime etc.

-Again, the rise and rise of comedy kits makers and short video creatives across the continent on platforms like Tiktok, Instagram, Youtube etc. are all patterns that shows the continuous penetration of short video content in Africa.
+Again, the rise and rise of comedy skit makers and short video creatives across the continent on platforms like Tiktok, Instagram, YouTube etc. are all patterns that demonstrates the continuous penetration of short video content in Africa.

 Of course, one of the factors responsible for this development is the increasing affordability of smartphones and a more competitive data rates.